zero-one01/pass-winmenu/README.md

 ## Installation

 Installing pass-winmenu is as easy as downloading the zip file for the [latest release](https://github.com/Baggykiin/pass-winmenu/releases) and extracting it anywhere you want.
+It is recommended that you download the regular release, unless you already have GPG installed and accessible from your commandline.
+In that case you can also use the `nogpg` release.
+A [Chocolatey package](https://chocolatey.org/packages/pass-winmenu) is also available.

 If this is your first time using `pass`, you'll want to create a password store and import/create your GPG keys next.
 This process is explained below.